 - JUDY: International Students, Mentoring, Work/Life Balance, Humanities and Social Sciences

-- CARLOS: Teaching/TAing, Diversity/Equity/Inclusion, First Generation Students, Social Sciences
+- SARAH: Campus Resources, Teaching/TAing, International Students, Social Sciences

 NINA: Special Topics Peer Mentor in Communication and Early Career Development

 Nina is a fourth year PhD student in School Psychology and our Special Topics Peer Mentor for Professional Communication and Early Career Development.
 Her research focuses on the successful integration of evidence based online resources into education training and professional development.
 Prior to coming to UCR, Nina received her B.A. from Columbia University in Psychology and Business Management.
-Her Fall 2021 Office Hours are Thursdays 4-5pm.
+Her Spring 2022 Office Hours are Mondays 3-4pm.

 HANNAH: Special Topics Peer Mentor in Mental Health and Wellness

 Hannah (she/her) is a second year Ph.D. student in Plant Pathology and our Special Topics Peer Mentor in Mental Health and Wellness Resources.
 Her research focuses on the epidemiology of Peronospora destructor, the causal agent of downy mildew on onions, in southern California.
 Hannah enjoys spending her free time enjoying nature or exploring the city.
-Her Fall 2021 office hours are Mondays 2-3pm.
+Her Spring 2022 office hours are Thursdays 10-11am.